🖋️

 However, that's only applicable to one kind of meeting.

-I'm currently (Jan 2020) enjoying - focused on sales meetings - as a tool for general meeting improvement.
+I'm currently (Jan 2020) enjoying this checklist - focused on sales meetings - as a tool for general meeting improvement.
 (Note there's external copyright on that document, please don't share.)